The Honours and Awards committee is the result of the Board of Directors realizing that there

 The following are the information and application forms for all.

-PANB is continuing to recognize paramedics for their long service to the profession starting at 10 years of service and up.
-All medics must be in good standing within the association to be eligible and do not require a nomination form to be considered for this award.
-Please do your part with this award by correctly filling out the years you have served within EMS on your yearly registration form.
+PANB recognizes paramedics for their long service to the profession and the citizens and visitors to New Brunswick with a Long Service Medal for twelve(12) years’ service and bars for each additional ten(10) years of service.
+All Paramedics must be in good standing within the association to be eligible and do not require a nomination form to be considered for this award.

 The final award for committee consideration is the EMS Exemplary Service Medal.
 The links below provide information on the medal and process for candidate selection.
 The first link is the Regulations of the Emergency Medical Services Exemplary Service Medal, the second details how PANB will handle the EMS ESM Award Nomination process, and the third is a list of New Brunswickers that have been honoured by the Governor General with the medal/bars.
 PANB has sought to create a process to ensure all candidates are potentially sought out no matter who their employer may be.